bennycode/trading-signals/README.md

 The "trading-signals" library provides a TypeScript implementation for common technical indicators with arbitrary-precision decimal arithmetic.

-The main focus of this library is on the accuracy of calculations, but using the [fast implementations](#fast-implementations) it is also suitable for calculations where performance is important.
+The main focus of this library is on the accuracy of calculations, but using the provided [faster implementations][2] you can also use it where performance is important.

 ## Benefits & Features

 - **Accurate.** Indicators with intervals will return a result only when the period is reached.
 - **Convenient.** Indicators with intervals will save their all-time highs and lows.
-- **Fast.** If you need high throughput, you can use the [fast implementations](#fast-implementations).
+- **Fast.** If you need high throughput, you can use the included [faster implementations][2].
 - **Precise.** Better accuracy than calculating with numbers thanks to [big.js][1].
 - **Tested.** Code coverage is 100%.
 No surprises when using it.
 - **Typed.** Source code is 100% TypeScript.
 No need to install external typings.